kokchun/Machine-learning-AI22/README.md

 # Machine learning (AI22)

-## THIS IS A DRAFT - NOT FINISHED YET!

 This is a course with focus of learning concepts in machine learning using **scikit-learn**.
 This course will build upon prior skills in:

 - pandas